AlexSilvaa9/HealthCalc-SoftwareEngineering/README.md

 ##### Aceptance criteria

-    Scenario: calculate ideal weight with correct parameters Given I click on "calculate ideal weight" Button When I introduce my gender and heigth
+    Scenario: Calculate ideal weight with correct parameters Given my gender and heigth
-    And I click on "send" Button
+    When I calcule my ideal weight
     Then I should see my ideal wheight

-    Scenario: calculate ideal weight with incorrect parameters Given I click on "calculate ideal weight" Button When I introduce my gender or heigth incorrectly And I click on "send" Button
+    Scenario: calculate ideal weight with incorrect parameters Given my gender or heigth incorrectly
+    When I calcule my ideal weight
     Then The system raises an exception

 #### Metabolic basal rate calculation